15 Foods Anti-Aging Experts Eat Every Day

 Walnuts

-Shutterstock 272424401
+shutterstock 272424401

 “These are a portable snack packed with anti-aging nutrients,” says Ginger Hultin, RD, a dietitian in Seattle and a spokesperson for the Academy of Nutrition and Dietetics.
 “These include healthy unsaturated fats such as alpha-linolenic acid, which is good for the heart, brain, and skin.
 Walnuts are also a source of biotin for optimal skin, nail, and hair health.”
 Walnuts are a great snack on their own, and they also make a delicious topping for salads.